Learn about AB 1613

 Under the QF/CHP Settlement, how do the AB 1613 contract and the PURPA PPA (for QFs 20 MW or less) differ?

 The terms and conditions vary, but the biggest differences are the PURPA eligibility requirements and the pricing terms.
 The PURPA PPA is available for download.
 Carefully review the terms and conditions on both contracts before making your decision.
-Download Standard Contract for Qualifying Facilities with a Power Rating that is Less than or Equal to 20MW (PDF)
+Please see the Electric Procurement page.

 What documentation is required for a location bonus?